sarthak-1503/DSA-Practice/README.md

-## Solutions to the Leetcode Questions, Codechef and Codeforces Contest Solutions, and Codestudio DSA Problems Solutions.
+## Solutions to the DSA Problems on different platforms.